rajeshmantri2711/wazuh-linux/README.md

-# Wazuh Linux Installation Guide
 <div align="center">

-**A comprehensive guide for installing and configuring Wazuh on Linux systems**
+<h1>A comprehensive guide for installing and configuring Wazuh on Linux systems</h1>

 </div>